Are you a pool service business owner struggling with how to price pool services?

 - Emergency services - This provides quick responses to urgent pool issues, such as leaks, equipment failures, or other problems that require immediate attention.

-Pool pros can also decide between different service models (all of which can be configured in Skimmer), including:
+Pool pros can also decide between different service models (all of which can be configured in Skimmer pool service software), including:

 - Per month with chemicals